GACJ/complib-help/docs/compositions/adding_compositions_tabs_methods.md

     This means that it is only possible for a method to have a starting place greater than 1 when used in a composition whose stage is greater than its own, such as in **mixed-stage compositions**.

 ## Rotate by
-This field specifies an amount by which the method's [place notation](../methods/place_notation.md) will be rotated.
+This field specifies an amount by which the method's changes will be rotated.

-When Complib pricks (generates the rows of) a composition, it does so by applying the elements of the current method's place notation in sequence.
-By default, the pricker will begin from the first element of the method's place notation.
-When it reaches the end, it will start the place notation again from the beginning, provided there is no change of method.
+When Complib pricks (generates the rows of) a composition, it does so by sequentially applying the changes of the method as specified in its [place notation](../methods/place_notation.md).
+By default, the pricker will start every lead from the first change of the method, given by the first element of the place notation.
+When it reaches the end, it will start again from the beginning, provided there is no change of method.

-When a **Rotate by** value is specified, that many elements will be removed from the front of the method's place notation and reinserted at the end.
-This modified place notation then becomes the place notation for the method within the composition, and its final element is the new leadend change.
+When a **Rotate by** value is specified, that many changes and their the corresponding place notation elements will be removed from the start of the lead and reinserted at the end.
+This modified set of changes has become the definition of a lead of the method within the composition, and the final change is the new leadend change.

 ??? note "Example"
     ---